NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

 If the DBB/DBU secure keys are deployed, requires to boot and update EDK2 firmware via capsule using the signed firmware image.

-Users can run firmware update at run-time OS without reboot using [amp_fwupgrade](https://github.com/AmpereComputing/amp-fwupgrade) utility to update signed ATF-UEFI EDK2 image and signed SCP image.
+Users can run firmware update at run-time OS without reboot using [amp_fwupgrade](https://github.com/AmpereComputing/amp-fwupgrade) utility to update signed TF-A-UEFI EDK2 image and signed SCP image.

 ---